General

 Q: How do I use Amazon DataSync for recurring transfers between on-premises and Amazon Storage services for ongoing workflows?

 A: You can use Amazon DataSync for ongoing transfers from on-premises systems into or out of Amazon Storage services for processing.
 DataSync can help speed up your critical hybrid cloud storage workflows in industries that need to move active files into Amazon Storage quickly.
 This includes machine learning in life sciences, video production in media and entertainment, big data analytics in financial services, and seismic research in oil and gas.
 DataSync provides timely delivery to ensure dependent processes are not delayed.
-You can specify exclude filters, include filters, or both, to determine which files, folders or objects gets transferred each time your task runs.
+You can specify include and exclude filters or manifests to specify which files or objects should be transferred each time your task runs.

 Q: Can I use Amazon DataSync to copy data from other clouds to Amazon Web Services?